surifirstpin/biplus_documentation/docs/Visualization.md

 Analysis section creates an impressive and good looking charts simultaneously with the data obtained from a query, in fraction of seconds.
 The query result and visualization configuration are seen together when you run the query, So that users can see the data and picture together for better understanding.

+## Getting started with Visualization.

-On Analysis page click on Charts tab to configure visualization option for the result obtained.
+Click on Charts tab to configure visualization option for the result obtained.
 Under general section click on the type of visualization chart you want to view.

 ## Types of Visualization